We are in this

 How is the Modified Wellness Program going?

-We implemented the Modified Wellness Program that allows physical activity while maintaining safe social distancing, ensuring other infection control procedures remain in place, like wearing facemasks.
-Currently, our residents enjoy activities in a scheduled, small group setting, a daily Modified Exercise Routine, and Bingo.
+We implemented a Modified Wellness Program that allows physical activity while maintaining safe social distancing, ensuring other infection control procedures remain in place, like wearing facemasks.
+Currently, our residents enjoy activities in a scheduled, small group setting, like daily modified exercise routine, bingo, and religious activities.
 We are being cautious and making sure that what we implement is safe and consistent with federal, state, and local agency guidelines.
-We continue evaluating the Modified Wellness Program and adjust as needed.
+We continue evaluating the Modified Wellness Program and adjusting as needed.

 My loved one is experiencing depression, how is Residential Plaza assisting residents with this?

 We are aware that current conditions of isolation and lack of activity may be a contributing factor for depression among our residents.
-Besides the implementation of the Modified Wellness Program, we provide our residents with information about different helplines available in the community that offer support.
-We have also partnered with FIU through their Students Care Program, where we have volunteers calling every week, connecting, and bringing care to our residents; we have also partnered with PenPals for Life, volunteers are writing letters to our residents to connect and bring care for our residents.
+Besides the implementation of the Modified Wellness Program, we provide our residents with information about different helplines available in the community that offer support, as well as partnering with different volunteer organizations to connect and bring care for our residents.

 My loved one has a private bathroom.
 S/he may forget to replace the soap and paper towels.
 How can I make sure she/he has the proper supplies to practice good hand hygiene?